Azure/azureml-examples/CONTRIBUTING.md

 - run `python readme.py` from the root of the repo
 - this will generate the `README.md` file
-- this will generate the `run-workflows` and `run-notebooks` workflow files
+- this will generate github workflow files
 - this will format Python code and notebooks

 ### Enforced naming